Eric Phillips

 Unfortunately, much of our athletic landscape has veered toward this “win at all costs” mentality.
 I believe that many people are recognizing that the current model of sport is deficient and many parents, coaches, and administrators are searching for A Better Way.

-What drew you out of coaching and into speaking?My 26 years of teaching and coaching has offered an awesome opportunity to observe and to work with young men and women on a daily basis.
+What led to the creation of A Better Way Athletics?My 26 years of teaching and coaching has offered an awesome opportunity to observe and to work with young men and women on a daily basis.
 The longer I teach and coach, the more I realize that kids today are the same today as they were 26 years ago.

 I am convinced that athletes, like all humans, simply want to be loved, accepted, and successful in their endeavors.
 If coaches, teachers, and parents have the tools and strategies to help them feel valued while making sports relevant to the success of their individual futures – kids would prosper in today’s sports world.